zeromq/pyzmq/README.rst

 Our build scripts are much improved as of 2.1.4, so if you would like to contribute better Windows installers, or have any improvements on existing releases, they would be much appreciated.
-Simply ``python setup.py bdist_msi`` or ``python setupegg.py bdist_egg`` *should* work, once you have a libzmq and Python.
+Simply ``python setup.py bdist_msi`` or ``python setupegg.py bdist_egg`` *should* work, once you have libzmq and Python.
 We simply don't have the VMs or time in which to cover all the bases ourselves.

 .. note::